mchouai27/SalaciaML-Arctic/SalaciaML-Arctic/Train The Model/README.md

 ## Usage

 1. Ensure you have the necessary dependencies installed (see Dependencies section below).
-2. Open and run the provided Python script `train_model.py`.
+2. Open and run the provided Python script `Train.ipynb`.
 3. Follow the instructions within the script to load your dataset and train the model.
 4. After training, the script will save the trained model in the folder.

 ## Script Details

-- `train_model.py`: This script loads the dataset, preprocesses it, splits it into training and validation sets, trains the machine learning model, and saves the trained model.
+- `Train.ipynb`: This Jupyter notebook loads the dataset, preprocesses it, splits it into training and validation sets, trains the machine learning model, and saves the trained model.

 ## Dependencies